 You may have heard of boolean searching before - using the terms AND to narrow your search results and OR to expand your results.
 This video gives you information on how to use boolean effectively to find the most relevent results.

 "We are drowning in information but starved for knowledge." - John Naisbitt

 Information is everywhere.
 But how do we know what is worth knowing?
 Not everything that we find is worth reading, including much of what is available on the internet.
 We need to be able to think critically and use judgment in deciding what is useful, relevant and valuable, especially when it involves patient care.
 The resources in this section can help you develop thinking strategies for evaluating information, wherever it comes from.

 A short presentation from Leeds University about evaluating information and thinking critically.

-A very short, light hearted podcast from the Open University
+A very short, light hearted video from the Open University

 "The Health On the Net Foundation (HON) promotes and guides the deployment of useful and reliable online health information, and its appropriate and efficient use.
 Created in 1995, HON is a non-profit, non-governmental organization, accredited to the Economic and Social Council of the United Nations."

 HON includes the HONcode, standards for health information on the internet, HONsearch, a specialized medical search engine and many more resources.
 Definitely worth a look.

 As NHS staff you need to be able to find and use the best quality, authoritative, resources and evidence.
 In many cases, patient care and safety will depend on it.
 Only about 30/40% of quality healthcare information is freely available.
 The best information can be found in our healthcare databases.
 If you REALLY want to use Google, it is recommended that you use Google Scholar, which focussed on academic content.

 This video from La Trobe University very clearly illustrates the pitfalls of relying on Google.